 Due to terrorism and kidnapping, Canada (GAC) and Australia (DFAT) advise avoiding all travel to this country, except to Niamey where they advise reconsidering travel or avoiding nonessential travel.
 U.S. (DOS) and U.K. (FCO) have more limited warnings.

 High risk of attack by transnational terrorist groups exists throughout the country, especially in areas bordering Mali, Libya, and Algeria; remote regions; and Diffa, Tillaberi, and Tahoua regions.
 Targets may include domestic and international organizations and businesses; public places and events, including those frequented by tourists; and transportation systems.

-High risk of kidnapping by terrorist groups exists throughout the country, especially in Niamey, southern areas of Diffa Region, northern and western areas, and areas bordering Mali and Burkina Faso.
+High risk of kidnapping by terrorist groups exists throughout the country, including Niamey, southeastern areas of Diffa Region, and areas bordering Mali, Burkina Faso, Libya, and Algeria.
 Targets may include foreigners (especially Westerners), journalists, nongovernmental organization workers, missionaries, and aid workers.

 High risk of violent crime (armed robbery, home robbery, home invasion, and carjacking) and high risk of petty crime exist throughout the country, especially in Niamey (areas around Hotel Gaweye, National Museum, Petit Market, and Kennedy Bridge [on foot]), on or near public transportation (particularly buses traveling between Tahoua and Agadez and Agadez and Arlit), and in border areas.